vegaprotocol/documentation/docs/releases/overview.md

 This version was released to the Vega testnet on 14 July, 2022.

 #### 0.53.0 (14 July 2022)

+**Smart contract upgrade:**
+With the upgrade of the network to Vega protocol version v0.53 will come an upgrade of the smart contracts.
+The multisig control contract and the collateral bridge will be upgraded in order to increase users' control over the funds they deposit (opt-out) and performance improvements, such as decreasing gas cost when using the bridge.
+The Vega asset pool contract will not be upgraded.
+Once the new contracts are properly set up on Ethereum, the validators will migrate the asset pool to use the new contracts.

+Information on how to upgrade can be found in the [smart contracts migration guide](../node-operators/migration-guides/smart-contracts-migration).

 **Checkpoint commands:**
 From version 0.53.0, checkpoints are always loaded via the genesis.
 To facilitate this the  `--genesis-file` option has been added to the `load_checkpoint` command.